anttti/osbe/README.md

 ## Great, but where's the support for...

 Sass?
 LESS?
 Haml?
+Tags?
 No, no, nope, sorry.

 ## TODO

+- Permalinks
 - RSS feed
 - Simple client-side search
 - Tests...